scylladb/scylladb/docs/operating-scylla/admin.rst

 Un-contents
 -----------

-Scylla is designed for high performance before tuning, for fewer layers that interact in unpredictable ways, and to use better algorithms that do not require manual tuning.
+ScyllaDB is designed for high performance before tuning, for fewer layers that interact in unpredictable ways, and to use better algorithms that do not require manual tuning.
 The following items are found in the manuals for other data stores but do not need to appear here.

 Configuration un-contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^